int128/terraform-aws-kops-alb/README.md

 ```

 You can restrict access to services (the external ALB) by Terraform.
-Also you should enable the internal ALB to make nodes can access to services via the same domain.
+You should enable the internal ALB to make the nodes can access to services via the same domain.

 ```yaml
 variable "alb_external_allow_ip" {